 Statewide PBIS Implementation Needs Assessment

 In an effort to gain an understanding of how the more than 450 schools that have been trained in PBIS since 2000 are doing in their implementation, SERC, along with Regional Educational Service Centers, are using the School-wide Positive Behavioral Interventions and Supports Tiered Fidelity Inventory (SWPBIS TFI).
-TFIs were conducted in 100 schools representing 26 different districts across the state during the 2015-2016 school year, with nearly three-quarters of the schools situated in Alliance Districts (the 30 lowest performing districts statewide).
+TFIs have been conducted in 158 schools representing 41 districts across the state, with approximately two-thirds of the schools located in Alliance Districts (the 30 lowest performing districts statewide).
 All TFIs were facilitated by consultants trained to conduct the TFIs on behalf of the CT SCTG, and data were collected in the online PBIS Assessment platform.
 School teams constructed the action plan during the administration, received instantaneous graphed feedback from PBIS Assessment at the conclusion of the session, and received a customized follow-up report written by the facilitator in the weeks following the session.
-More than 500 school personnel received technical assistance during the 2015-16 TFI sessions.
-Another 100 schools are eligible to receive this support during the 2016-2017 school year.
-More information on how to schedule at TFI for you school.
+Nearly 900 school personnel received technical assistance during the TFI sessions.
+Another 140 schools are eligible to receive this support during the 2017-2018 school year.
+More information on how to schedule a TFI for your school:

 PBIS Implementation at Cohort Schools